HARSHDIPSAHA/youtubeproj/README.md

 # youtubeproj
- CHATBOT to extract data from youtube comments of provided youtube video link and explains about it.
+ CHATBOT to extract data from youtube comments of provided youtube video link and answer queries related to the comments.